Group TeamTNT

 T1222.002 | File and Directory Permissions Modification: Linux and Mac File and Directory Permissions Modification Adversaries may modify file or directory permissions/attributes to evade access control lists (ACLs) and access protected files.
 File and directory permissions are commonly managed by ACLs configured by the file or directory owner, or users with the appropriate permissions.
 File and directory ACL implementations vary by platform, but generally explicitly designate which users or groups can perform which actions (read, write, execute, etc.).
 Most Linux and Linux-based platforms provide a standard set of permission groups (user, group, and other) and a standard set of permissions (read, write, and execute) that are applied to each group.
 While nuances of each platform’s permissions implementation may vary, most of the platforms provide two primary commands used to manipulate file and directory ACLs: chown (short for change owner), and chmod (short for change mode).
 Adversarial may use these commands to make themselves the owner of files and directories or change the mode if current permissions allow it.
 They could subsequently lock others out of the file.
 Specific file and directory modifications may be a required step for many techniques, such as establishing Persistence via Unix Shell Configuration Modification or tainting/hijacking other instrumental binary/configuration files via Hijack Execution Flow. |

-T1496 | Resource Hijacking Adversaries may leverage the resources of co-opted systems to complete resource-intensive tasks, which may impact system and/or hosted service availability.
-One common purpose for Resource Hijacking is to validate transactions of cryptocurrency networks and earn virtual currency.
+T1496.001 | Resource Hijacking: Compute Hijacking Adversaries may leverage the compute resources of co-opted systems to complete resource-intensive tasks, which may impact system and/or hosted service availability.
+One common purpose for Compute Hijacking is to validate transactions of cryptocurrency networks and earn virtual currency.
 Adversaries may consume enough system resources to negatively impact and/or cause affected machines to become unresponsive.
-Servers and cloud-based systems are common targets because of the high potential for available resources, but user endpoint systems may also be compromised and used for Resource Hijacking and cryptocurrency mining.
+Servers and cloud-based systems are common targets because of the high potential for available resources, but user endpoint systems may also be compromised and used for Compute Hijacking and cryptocurrency mining.
 Containerized environments may also be targeted due to the ease of deployment via exposed APIs and the potential for scaling mining activities by deploying or compromising multiple containers within an environment or cluster.
-Additionally, some cryptocurrency mining malware identify then kill off processes for competing malware to ensure it’s not competing for resources.
-Adversaries may also use malware that leverages a system's network bandwidth as part of a botnet in order to facilitate Network Denial of Service campaigns and/or to seed malicious torrents.
-Alternatively, they may engage in proxyjacking by selling use of the victims' network bandwidth and IP address to proxyware services. |
+Additionally, some cryptocurrency mining malware identify then kill off processes for competing malware to ensure it’s not competing for resources. |

 T1518.001 | Software Discovery: Security Software Discovery Adversaries may attempt to get a listing of security software, configurations, defensive tools, and sensors that are installed on a system or in a cloud environment.
 This may include things such as cloud monitoring agents and anti-virus.
 Adversaries may use the information from Security Software Discovery during automated discovery to shape follow-on behaviors, including whether or not the adversary fully infects the target and/or attempts specific actions.
 Example commands that can be used to obtain security software information are netsh, reg query with Reg, dir with cmd, and Tasklist, but other indicators of discovery behavior may be more specific to the type of software or security system the adversary is looking for.
 It is becoming more common to see macOS malware perform checks for LittleSnitch and KnockKnock software.
 Adversaries may also utilize the Cloud API to discover cloud-native security software installed on compute infrastructure, such as the AWS CloudWatch agent, Azure VM Agent, and Google Cloud Monitor agent.
 These agents may collect metrics and logs from the VM, which may be centrally aggregated in a cloud-based monitoring platform. |